 Boo and Thorpe are left to rebuild after the fallout.
 Despite their loss, they must locate Charlotte who has been kidnapped by Jane Quaint and her weird cult.
-Of course, Rory fails to follows instructions and tries to find her own information when she inadvertently brings a new member to the team–Freddie Sellers.
-Her intelligence and enthusiasm repel Boo and Callum at first, suspicious that she might be working for Jane.
-But the grudgingly come to accept the skills she can offer.
+Of course, Rory fails to follow instructions and tries to find her own information when she inadvertently brings a new member to the team–Freddie Sellers.
+Freddie’s intelligence and enthusiasm repel Boo and Callum at first, suspicious that she might be working for Jane.
+But they grudgingly come to accept the skills she can offer.

 Johnson packs quite a few punches into this book because, when we find out what Jane has planned, it seems impossible that Rory and the others will make it through unscathed.

 *Spoiler alert* Jane is attempting to revive her friends and mentors–the power hungry twins, Sid and Sadie.
 We find out that, like Stephen, these two have been in a state between life and death since the night they murdered ten people and drank poison in 1973.
 Jane wants them back so that she, too, can “defeat death” and reach some new level of consciousness or whatever.